marcon29/rails-archery-score-tracker/notes.md

     - if round_type is "Match", restrict rank options to "Win" or "Loss"

 # Rset Controller
-    - can't allow ability to change Rset name via update
+    - can't allow ability to change Rset name via update (or create either)
+        - should be able to do by not allowing via strong params

+# End Controller
+    - can't allow ability to change End number via update (or create either)
         - should be able to do by not allowing via strong params